 What Is the Normal PAPP-A Level?

-The two hormones which are measured during the combined screening test of PAPP-A levels, around 12 weeks of pregnancy, are represented through their MoM value and concentration (IU/L) .
+The two hormones hCG and PAPP-A levels are measured during the combined screening test of PAPP-A levels, around 12 weeks of pregnancy, are represented through their MoM value and concentration (IU/L).
 MoM means multiple of the median or average of all the tests.
 MoM value of 1.00 is average.
-When MoM value above 1.00 is above average and when it is less than 1.00 is below average.
+When MoM value is more than 1.00, it is above average and when it is less than 1.00, it is below average.
 PAPP-A levels higher or equal to 0.5 MoM is taken as normal and if the levels are lower than 0.5 MoM, they are considered low.

 PAPP-A Normal Range Chart

 Various studies show the pregnancy results of women with normal PAPP-A levels to be generally uneventful when compared to results of women with low PAPP-A level.

 A growth scan is also called a positioning or foetal well-being scan.
 It is advisable to conduct a growth scan between 28 and 34 weeks of gestation.
 The technician or doctor, along with checking the growth of the baby, measures the levels of amniotic fluid and the placenta.
 The position of the baby in the uterus is also checked.
 Through this scan, the head, thigh bone, and abdomen of the baby are measured.
 Additional scans or more follow-ups may be suggested even if the growth of the baby and the fluid levels are normal.
 This is because babies have growth spurts and repeated scans can monitor the growth of the baby more conclusively than a single scan.